 - your ability to get an erection (erectile function)

-- your ability to ejaculate and have an orgasm
+- not being able to ejaculate and having a dry orgasm

 - your sexual satisfaction